 The Coe College Music Department provides a conservatory level music education in a liberal arts setting.
 At Coe you can earn a Bachelor of Music (B.M.) or a Bachelor of Arts (B.A.) with a major in music.
 The B.M. is a professional degree program for those interested in studying music at the graduate level, teaching music in the public schools, or preparing for a career in performance and/or composition.
 The B.A. is for students who desire to combine their music studies with other academic interests by majoring in a second discipline such as business, public relations, chemistry, theatre, psychology, or English.
 Non-majors can continue their participation and study through applied lessons, ensembles, musical theatre, and other courses in music.

-Seeking the following on Revival Theatre Company’s production of The Bridges of Madison County
+Seeking the following on Revival Theatre Company’s production of Sunday in the Park with George

 Assistant Stage Manager: The Assistant Stage Manager will assist the stage manager with all of their responsibilities.
 This can include attending production meetings, running rehearsals, tracking props; notating blocking and making sure the backstage areas are run smoothly during rehearsals and performances.
 (This is a stipend position)